barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Evaluation
 ==========

-Since subdivision surfaces are piecewise parameteric surfaces, the main operation of interest of a surface primitive is evaluation.
+Since subdivision surfaces are piecewise parametric surfaces, the main operation of interest is evaluation.

-*Bfr* deals with the limit surface of a mesh by identifying pieces of the entire surface associated with each face of the mesh.
-These pieces of surface are referred to in *Bfr* as simply "surfaces" and represented by Bfr::Surface.
+*Bfr* deals with the limit surface of a mesh as a whole by associating pieces of surface with each face of the mesh.
+These pieces of surface are referred to in the context of *Bfr* simply as "surfaces" and represented by Bfr::Surface.

-Each face of the mesh has an implicit local 2D parameterization that is used to evaluate its corresponding Surface.
-In general, 3- and 4-sided faces use the same parameterizations for quad and triangular patches used elsewhere in OpenSubdiv while those for other faces are more complex (details on parameterizations to follow in the next section).
-So Surfaces for all faces can be evaluated given 2D parameteric coordinate of its face.
+Each face of the mesh has an implicit local 2D parameterization and individual coordinates of that parameterization are used to evaluate it's corresponding Surface.
+In general, 3- and 4-sided faces use the same parameterizations for quad and triangular patches used elsewhere in
+OpenSubdiv:

 +--------------------------------------+--------------------------------------+
 | .. image:: images/param_uv.png       | .. image:: images/param_uv2xyz.png   |